 - Staff who have RSVP’d to volunteer at the ceremony will be given an access pass but may not sit in the ceremony area unless they have a ticket to do so.
 If you are interested in volunteering, please sign up at https://uindystaffvolunteerdecember.eventbrite.com.
 Thank you!

 About the Ceremonial Mace

 The ceremonial mace, a symbol of university scholarship and integrity dating back to the 11th century, is a traditional staff used to lead the academic procession at commencement.
 Maces oftentimes reflect the traditions, history, and academic missions of the universities they honor, as well as the bond between the university and its community.
 The mace also serves as an ancient symbol of authority, reminding us that universities are custodians both of the enduring traditions of learning and of the power they bestow upon those who come to learn.
 The mace symbolizes the University’s governing authority and is present only when the president and members of the board of trustees are in attendance, signifying that the proceedings have official sanction.

-The 2017 Commencement introduces the newly created ceremonial mace designed specifically for the University of Indianapolis by members of our faculty and leadership and fashioned by a local craftsman.
+The 2017 Commencement introduces the newly created ceremonial mace designed specifically for the University of Indianapolis by members of our faculty and leadership and fashioned by a local craftsman, Mark Waninger, who was accepted into the Hoosier Salon and has had one of his pieces purchased by the Indianapolis Museum of Art.
 Made from four strong woods salvaged from campus, the mace features several ornate symbols that honor University traditions and academic excellence: a globe recognizing the value of international cultures on campus, three distinct sections honoring the evolution of the institution’s name, symbolic medallions including the lamp of learning, smooth wooden columns denoting historic Good Hall and a bright, golden torch found on the University seal.
 The mace serves as an artistic representation of the University’s past, present and future success and will be displayed prominently on campus.